EuroPython/website/data/pages-content/faq.md

 ## **Q. When do you accept talk proposals?**

-A. The Call for Proposals (CFP) will run for two weeks between **6-19 March 2023**.
+A. The Call for Proposals (CFP) will run for two weeks, plus one week extension between **6-26 March 2023**.
 We are thrilled to receive proposals on any topic that could be of interest to our community.

 Especially if you are considering becoming a **speaker for the first time**, or if you are from an underrepresented group, we strongly encourage you to send in your proposals.
 Our [Speaker Mentorship Programme](/mentorship) is open for applications between 22 February - 12 March.
 We will also have other broader support options.